dapr/quickstarts/actors/csharp/sdk/README.md

 == APP ==       Request finished HTTP/1.1 GET http://127.0.0.1:5002/healthz - - - 200 - text/plain 0.8972ms
 ```

+### Work with service and actors from an external client
 <!-- END_STEP -->
 2. Open a new terminal window, change directories to `./smartdevice.Client` in the quickstart directory and run: